 Mixed Reality makes the impossible possible

-Applications of Mixed Reality in Healthcare
+Applications of MR in Healthcare

 MR provides a much more convenient means of viewing images and data than graphics or screens.
 Moreover, MR can provide new ways to interact with patients by projecting information on medical charts or even directly onto the patient.

 One of the most important factors that usually helps students understand a particular topic or concept related to a subject is the practical demonstration of the concept.
-For instance, if the topic is based on the seven wonders of the world a teacher with mixed reality and AR technology can guide them through the seven wonders of the world.
+For instance, if the topic is based on the seven wonders of the world a teacher with MR and AR technology can guide them through the seven wonders of the world.